go-playground/form/README.md

 It has the following features:

 -   Primitives types cause zero allocations.
 -   Supports map of almost all types.
--   Supports both Numbered and Normal arrays i.e. "Array[0]" and just "Array" with multiple values passed.
+-   Supports both Numbered and Normal arrays eg. `"Array[0]"` and just `"Array"` with multiple values passed.
+-   Array honours the specified index. eg. if `"Array[2]"` is the only Array value passed down, it will be put at index 2; if array isn't big enough it will be expanded.
+-   Only creates objects as necessary eg. if no `array` or `map` values are passed down, the `array` and `map` are left as their default values in the struct.
 -   Allows for Custom Type registration.
 -   Handles time.Time using RFC3339 time format by default, but can easily be changed by registering a Custom Type, see below.